Berichte 2020

 Police send hungry people home

 Pastor Absalom /Keib and his wife Bianca live in Omaruru, about 3 hours northwest of Windkoek.
 He is the pastor of the Evangelical Lutheran Church there.
-Many needy people live in his congregation who are now in great distress due to the strict lockdown imposed by the Namibian government.
+There are many needy people living in his congregation who are now in great distress due to the strict lockdown imposed by the Namibian government.
 All casual workers and street vendors no longer have any income.
 He and his wife organize a regular soup kitchen there for children and young people who depend on a regular meal.
-In recent years I have had occasional contact with the congregation during my travels and the Namibia Support Association has sporadically helped the soup kitchen.
+I have had occasional contact with the congregation during my travels in recent years and the Namibia Support Association has helped the soup kitchen sporadically.

 Now last week we received a letter and a call from them saying that there is great hunger in their community due to the special conditions of the Corona measures.
 35 households in particular urgently need support.
 His request: Can't we help just once?
 He wrote us a letter with suggestions as to what could be included in an aid package: corn flour, sugar, flour for baking, oil, rice, tea and coffee.
 This should cost €15 per package.
 In the committee of our association we quickly agreed that we should help - also because of YOUR Corona donations.
 In consultation with the local grocery store, we supplemented these packages with non-perishable and dried vegetables, some fruit and soap and washing powder, so that a package now cost €25.
 We ordered not just 35 packages, but 36, so that the pastor couple, who have also lost income at the moment, could also keep a package for themselves.